derektypist/factors-of-an-integer/README.md

 **Information Architecture**

-The number is an integer.
-The factors is an integer in array form.
+The number is an integer beteen 1 and 10000.
+The factors are positive integers between 1 and 10000 and are in array form.

 ## Features